George Labouchère: Family

 Labouchere was a descendant of an old Huguenot merchant family exiled in the 17th century to England, which included prominent politicians such as Henry Labouchere, 1st Baron Taunton and Henry Du Pré Labouchere.
 His father was Lieutenant-Colonel Francis Anthony Labouchere, a banker and reserve officer, and his mother was Evelyn Stirling, only child of Sir Walter Stirling, 3rd Baronet of Faskine.

 His sister Lilah married Ailwyn Fellowes, 3rd Baron de Ramsey, a first cousin (once removed) of Winston Churchill.

 On 10 May 1943 he married Rachel Hamilton-Russell, granddaughter of the 8th Viscount Boyne.
 Dudmaston Hall, now run by the National Trust, was Rachel Hamilton-Russell's ancestral home, inherited from her maternal uncle Geoffrey Wolryche-Whitmore, and the couple settled there to restore it in their retirement.
 He was president of the Shropshire branch of the Council for the Protection of Rural England.

 Honours

-Labouchere was appointed CMG in the New Year Honours of 1951, knighted KCMG in 1955 and given the additional, senior knighthood of GBE in 1964.
+Labouchere was appointed CMG in the 1951 New Year Honours, knighted KCMG in 1955 and given the additional, senior knighthood of GBE in the 1964 Birthday Honours.